ICIQ-DMP/eChempad-public-mirror/doc/SIGNALS_METADATA.md

   "data": [
     {
-      "type": "PARSED FOR CHECKS, it will be always an entity", "id": "KEPT structural metadata, for reference to the corresponding journal in Signals", "links": {
+      "type": "PARSED FOR CHECKS, it will be always an entity", "id": "KEPT structural metadata, for reference to the corresponding container in Signals", "links": {
         "self": "IGNORED (can be deduced using the id value)" },